IgorGerasimow/Creme-ala-creme/README.md

 ### Probes & Policies

-- Readiness: `GET /` on containerPort 8080
+- Readiness: `GET /readyz` on containerPort 8080 (checks database connectivity when configured)
-- Liveness: `GET /metrics` (confirm the metrics endpoint is exposed)
+- Liveness: `GET /livez` (always exposed, independent of feature flags)
 - Default-deny `NetworkPolicy` with explicit egress to Postgres and OTEL collector (adjust selectors to your environment).

+The Helm chart exposes probe paths via `values.yaml` under `healthProbes` so you can override them per environment if desired.